-- We have a number of teaching assistants trained in delivering Speech & Language programmes planned by a Speech & Language Therapist, as well as delivering 'Elklan'-an intervention aimed at supporting those pupils with a wide range of language and communication difficulties. - A number of teachers and teaching assistants are 'Team Teach' trained to safely support and isolate children demonstrating unsafe behaviour (these incidents are always recorded). - We have a teaching assistant trained to deliver 'Fun Fit' sessions, an intervention to help develop gross motor skills. - All of our teaching assistants and teachers have had training in delivering Read, Write, Inc. and other multisensory phonic and early literacy interventions. - We have a number of teachers and teaching assistants trained to deliver effective epilepsy support, including the administration of emergency medication. - We have a number of staff trained to deliver first aid within school. - We have a member of staff trained as our Dyslexia Champion and she is trained administer the 'Dyslexia Screening Tool' and provide support for those with dyslexic and dyspraxia difficulties. - We have a member of staff trained in supporting children with memory difficulties. - We have a number of staff trained in 'TIS (Trauma Informed Schools)', an intervention aimed at developing a child's emotional development.
-These staff run individual sessions for children, as well as providing generalised support throughout the school. - We have a number of staff trained in 'Precision Teaching', an intervention aimed at supporting children who have a learning delay. - All of our teachers have received training aimed at supporting those pupils who may have Autism. - We have a member of staff trained in developing 'Social stories'-aimed at developing social skills with certain pupils who have difficulty with aspects in their social skills. - We have a member of staff trained in counselling and anger management and can provide bespoke intervention for pupils within school. - We have a number of staff trained in using Makaton, a language programme using signs and symbols to help pupils to communicate. - We have a number of staff trained to deliver the Better Reading Partnership programme, an intervention to support those pupils that have difficulties in their reading skills and comprehension of the text. - We have a number of staff who are able to carry out intimate care needs as required by individual pupils according to their care plans. - We have a member of staff trained as an Autism Champion.
+- We have a number of teaching assistants trained in delivering Speech & Language programmes planned by a Speech & Language Therapist - A number of teachers and teaching assistants are 'Team Teach' trained to safely support and isolate children demonstrating unsafe behaviour (these incidents are always recorded). - All of our teaching assistants and teachers have had training in delivering Read, Write, Inc. and other multisensory phonic and early literacy interventions. - We have a number of teachers and teaching assistants trained to deliver effective epilepsy support, including the administration of emergency medication. - We have a number of staff trained to deliver first aid within school-including anaphylaxis training. - We have a member of staff trained to administer the 'Dyslexia Screening Tool' and provide support for those with dyslexic and dyspraxia difficulties-including comprehensive feedback to parents and class teachers where necessary. - We have a member of staff trained in supporting children with memory difficulties. - We have a number of staff trained in 'TIS (Trauma Informed Schools)', an intervention aimed at developing a child's emotional development.
+These staff run individual sessions for children, as well as providing generalised support throughout the school. - We have a number of staff trained in 'Precision Teaching', an intervention aimed at supporting children who have a learning delay. - All of our teachers have received training aimed at supporting those pupils who may have Autism. - We have a member of staff trained in developing 'Social stories'-aimed at developing social skills with certain pupils who have difficulty with aspects in their social skills. - We have a member of staff trained in counselling and anger management and can provide bespoke intervention for pupils within school. - We have a number of staff trained in using Makaton, a language programme using signs and symbols to help pupils to communicate. - We have a number of staff who are able to carry out intimate care needs as required by individual pupils according to their care plans. - We have a member of staff trained as an Autism Champion.
 There are a number of staff that have been trained to deliver effective support for those pupils with ASD.